Walter Shillington is an avid collector of mechanical timepieces. While he focuses mainly on watches, Walter also reviews household items.

 Lawn Mower Market Comparison: Friskars, Snow Joe, Worx, Stihl, and Black & Decker

-For years I’ve been cutting my lawn with a Fiskars reel mower.
-It’s a great unit but once you turn sixty the Fiskar’s rustic charm is overridden by the hard work required to push it through the grass.
-I decided to upgrade to a power mower and, since I’m hopeless when it comes to gas engines, I concentrated on procuring a battery powered unit.
+For years, I’ve been cutting my lawn with a Fiskars reel mower.
+It’s a great unit, but once you turn sixty, the Fiskars' rustic charm is outweighed by the hard work required to push it through the grass.
+I decided to upgrade to a power mower and, since I’m hopeless when it comes to gas engines, I concentrated on getting a battery-powered unit.

 I examined four different mowers.
 The first was manufactured by Snow Joe.
-It looked great and was priced well but this particular model came without batteries or charger.
+It looked great and was priced well, but this model came without batteries or a charger.
 I laughed and moved on.

 I purchased the lawnmower locally.
-The the price was slightly higher but Home Hardware volunteered to assemble the unit and deliver it to my door.
+The price was slightly higher, but Home Hardware volunteered to assemble the unit and deliver it to my door.